rosenbrockc/bcs/README.md

 BCS
 ======

+If you find this solver useful, please cite it.
+You are also welcome to send an email letting us know what you are using it for; then we can include it here as an example.
+If you would like to add some of your systems as unit tests, just create additional data files with new case identifiers and submit a pull request.

 Bayesian Compressive Sensing Standalone Solver
 ------

 This package makes it easy to find solutions to under-determined matrix problems using the Bayesian Compressive Sensing formalism.
-See the writeup describing the mathematical background.
+See the writeup describing the mathematical background (still being created).
 To get started quickly install the [fortpy](https://github.com/rosenbrockc/fortpy) package from PyPI and run the unit tests:

 bash
 ```